Svetoslav Dyakov

-Svetoslav Dyakov (Светослав Дяков; born 31 May 1984) is a Bulgarian professional retired footballer who played as a midfielder.
+Svetoslav Dyakov (Светослав Дяков; born 31 May 1984) is a Bulgarian professional retired footballer who played as a midfielder, and now a manager.
 He was the club captain of Ludogorets Razgrad and, between 2015 and 2017, was the captain of the national team as well.

 Career

 Born in Blagoevgrad, Dyakov began his football career with a local club, Pirin.
 In 2005, he signed with Pirin 1922.

 Lokomotiv Sofia

 On 18 June 2008, Dyakov became Lokomotiv Sofia's first summer signing.
 He signed a three-year contract.
 He made his debut on 9 August 2008, in a 1–0 away win over Minyor Pernik.
 Dyakov made a further 24 league appearances in the 2008–09 season without scoring.

 His first goal came in a 3–0 home win against Sliven 2000 on 6 November 2010.
 During his three years at Lokomotiv, Dyakov made 79 appearances, scoring two goals.

 Ludogorets Razgrad

 After his contract with Lokomotiv expired, Dyakov joined Ludogorets Razgrad on a free transfer.
 He signed a two-year contract on 4 June 2011.
 Dyakov made his league debut against Lokomotiv Plovdiv in a 0–0 home draw on 6 August.
 He enjoyed a successful first season at Ludogorets and quickly established himself as a first team regular.
 On 19 May 2012, Dyakov scored his first goal as a Ludogorets player in the team's league match against Kaliakra Kavarna after scoring a penalty.
 Ludogorets won the match 4–0.
 In his first season with Ludogorets, Dyakov collected his first A Group title winner's medal.
 He also won for first time in his career Bulgarian Cup and Bulgarian Supercup.

 On 18 June 2013, Dyakov was appointed the club captain of Ludogorets for the 2013–14 season.
 He scored his first-ever European goal on 3 October, in a 3–0 home win over Dinamo Zagreb in the group stage of Europa League.
 On 19 December, he was named the best midfielder of the year in Bulgaria.
 On 4 October 2018, Dyakov was in the starting line-up for Ludogorets in a 1–0 away loss against FC Zürich in the group stage of the UEFA Europa League and together with teammate Cosmin Moți became the player with the joint most appearances for (a) Bulgarian team(s) in European club tournaments, alongside Hristo Yovov whose record of 66 matches they equaled.
 He has (as of 14 April 2020) made 79 appearances (78 in the colors of Ludogorets and one as a footballer of Lokomotiv Sofia), trailing teammate Marcelinho who has 80 (all for Ludogorets).
 In May 2020, Dyakov extended his contract with the team.

 On 19 May 2021, Ludogorets announced that Dyakov would leave the club after almost ten years of service, offering him a position in the club administrative, but Dyakov showed a desire to play for one more season at another club, before retiring and joining Ludogorets' technical body.